Chapot History, Family Crest & Coats of Arms

 More information is included under the topic Early Chapot Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chapot family to the New World and Oceana
+Migration of the Chapot family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Chapot were among those contributors: Sebastien Cabot who settled in Maine in 1498; Antoine Cabot arrived in Louisiana in 1756; Stephen Cabot arrived in Philadelphia in 1821.

 Contemporary Notables of the name Chapot (post 1700)

 - Francis Davis "Frank" Chapot (1932-2016), American two-time silver medalist equestrian who competed at six Olympic Games from 1956 to 1976

 - Raymond P. Chapot, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1964

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.